-Our family law solicitors can assist with applications for non-molestation orders and occupation orders to protect someone from violence, harassment, or threats.
-The person applying for the non-molestation order and occupation order must be associated with the other person and we can advise in respect of this.
+Our family law solicitors can assist with applications for non-molestation orders and occupation orders to protect someone from domestic violence, harassment, or threats.
+The person applying for the non-molestation order and occupation order must be associated with the other person, such as have an intimate personal relationship, and we can advise in respect of this.

 If you are in immediate danger of being abused or have been abused, contact the police.